tom-seddon/beeblink/docs/tech.md

 dropped by the server internally.
 The protocol just has to be resistant to their non-arrival.
 (Perhaps obviously: speculative responses should be short.
 It will take time to throw them away.)

+Speculative responses may only follow on from a response with a payload of 1 or more bytes, because they were a late addition :(

 Notes: